pyk595/tp/docs/UserGuide.md

 Format: `reminder INDEX`

 Example:
-* `reminder 1`shows you a list of tasks you need to do for the 7th person along with their corresponding deadlines.
+* `reminder 1` shows you a list of tasks you need to do for the 1st person along with their corresponding deadlines.
   > <img src="images/userguideimages/ReminderCommand.png" alt="Ui" height="563"/>

 [Return to Table of Contents](#table-of-contents)